anasfanani/Magisk-Tailscaled/README.md

 After installation, the Tailscale daemon (`tailscaled`) will run automatically on boot.

+## Atention

+Due to many people have problem with run command `tailscale` you must go to `/data/local/tmp/` directory first, then type `tailscale ip` or `tailscale status`
+Example : `cd /data/local/tmp/ && tailscale ip`

 ## Usage

 This module runs `tailscaled` with the following command: